camplus/camplus.github.io/donate.md

  <img src="images/donate/DonateButton.png" width="83.63" height="23.63" ><br/>

 <p class="donate">
    You can also donate me for a coffee, and I'll do better.
-Thanks.
+Or you can share this site in your Wechat or QQ Friends circle and let more people find these resources , which is also a support for me , thank you .
 </p>

 ----------------------------------------------------------